commonhaus/foundation/policies/conflict-of-interest.md

 ---
 status: draft
 ---
-# Commonhaus Foundation Conflict of Interest Policy
+# Conflict of Interest Policy

 This document establishes policies for identifying, disclosing, and managing conflicts of interest within the CF.